Political Science (POLS)

 Transfer: Transfers to both UC/CSU

 An introduction to the study of the American political system at the state and local levels of government.
 Examines the workings of our complex system of federalism by focusing on contemporary state and local government institutions, citizen participation, political problems, politics, and policies.
-Emphasis is given to the analysis of California political issues, politics and government.
-CSU, UC
+Emphasis is given to the analysis of California political issues, politics and government. .

 Lecture Hours: 54.0